Blog Post Thumbnail

 With people coming and going at different times, managing who has access to the office—and when—is a key operational task.
 Modern access control systems can be integrated with your booking software, so an employee's keycard or mobile pass is only activated on the days they've booked a desk.
 This not only enhances security but also simplifies the process for your team.
 A smooth entry process helps employees feel welcome and reduces any resistance they might feel about not having a permanent, assigned desk.
 The goal is to make coming to the office feel effortless.

-Plan for Maintenance and Support
+Who Do You Call?
+Planning for Maintenance and Support

 A flexible office still requires consistent maintenance and support.
 Cleaning schedules may need to be adjusted based on office usage data, ensuring high-traffic areas are always clean.
 IT support needs to be accessible for employees who might be using a different desk or meeting room each visit.
 Make sure essentials like coffee, snacks, and printer paper are regularly restocked.
 A well-maintained and supported environment shows your team you value their well-being, which directly contributes to higher job satisfaction and engagement.

-Train Your Team on New Systems
+Getting Your Team Onboard with New Systems

 Introducing new ways of working requires clear communication and training.
 Don't just launch a new tool and expect everyone to figure it out.
 Host brief training sessions, create simple how-to guides, and make sure everyone knows who to ask for help.
 More importantly, create a system for feedback.
 Ask your team what’s working and what isn’t.
 This not only helps you improve your processes but also makes employees feel heard and involved in the transition, which is essential for getting everyone on board with the new setup.